-Effective December 22, 2017, we closed an initiative with Reinsurance Group of America Incorporated to source third party capital to support reinsurers targeting large in-force life and annuity blocks ("Langhorne").
-Langhorne Holdings LLC ("Langhorne Holdings") is a company that owns and manages certain reinsurance entities within Langhorne.
-Langhorne Partners LLC ("Langhorne Partners") is the general partner for Langhorne and the entity which manages the third-party investors investing into Langhorne Holdings.
-We concluded that Langhorne Holdings meets the definition of a VIE.
+Effective December 22, 2017, we set up a joint venture with Reinsurance Group of America, which was incorporated to source third party capital to support reinsurers targeting large inforce life and annuity blocks.
+Langhorne Holdings is a company that owns and manages certain reinsurance entities within Langhorne.
+Langhorne Partners is the general partner for Langhorne and the entity which manages the third-party investors investing into Langhorne Holdings in return for a management and performance-based incentive fee.
+We concluded too that Langhorne Holdings meets the definition of a VIE.
 We are not the primary beneficiary of Langhorne Holdings and as a result, we do not consolidate the financial position or results of operations of Langhorne Holdings.
 We concluded that Langhorne Partners was not a VIE.
 We account for our investments in Langhorne Holdings and Langhorne Partners under the equity method of accounting, one quarter in arrears.
-We anticipate that our investment in Langhorne will increase, perhaps materially, as in-force life and annuity blocks of business are written.
+We anticipate that our investment in Langhorne will increase, perhaps materially, as in-force life and annuity blocks of businesses are written.
 Other than our current and committed future equity investment in Langhorne, we have not provided financial or other support to Langhorne that we were not contractually required to provide.